History

 In December 2014, Mobile Check Deposit was introduced.

 On October 18, 2019, The County Federal Credit Union held its ceremonial groundbreaking for the new branch in Mars Hill.
 From Left to Right: Lori Michaud, Central Aroostook Chamber of Commerce, David Cyr, Mars Hill Town Manager; Jesse Chase, General Contractor, Buildings Etcetera; Shawn Anderson, Chairmen of the Board, The County Federal Credit Union; Ryan Ellsworth, President, and Chief Executive Officer, The County Federal Credit Union; John Folsom, Board Member, The County Federal Credit Union and Harry Smith, Equipment Operator for Soderberg Construction.
 The new 1200 square foot space featured the new branch concept with a Teller Pod, a Coffee/Technology Bar, and the only Drive-Up ATM in Mars Hill.
 It is a modern one-story, full-service facility in downtown Mars Hill located at the intersection of Route 1 and Route 1a, at One Benjamin Street in Mars Hill.
-“We endeavor to have our branches create amazing member experiences and to deliver what can’t be done through our other channels, we genuinely want a human connection to the credit union to drive our business into the future,” stated Ryan Ellsworth.
-The COVID-19 pandemic changed the timeline for construction completion and subsequent opening of the branch significantly.
+“We endeavor to have our branches create amazing member experiences and to deliver what can’t be done through our other channels; we genuinely want a human connection to the credit union to drive our business into the future,” stated Ryan Ellsworth.
+The COVID-19 pandemic changed the timeline for construction completion and the subsequent opening of the branch significantly.
 The first day the Mars Hill Branch opened for business was September 8, 2020.
 The First Day staff included: Dan Bagley, Executive Vice President; Kyle Taylor, Presque Isle Branch Manager; Cassie Lynds, Teller; Madelene Dickinson, Presque Isle Member Service Representative; Keara McCrum, Teller; Alaina Sweetser, Teller/MSR; Craig Lincoln, Branch Supervisor; Matthew Cox, IT Manager; and Janelle Morin, Mars Hill & Fort Fairfield Branch Manager.

 Making of a Stronger Credit Union